Flotomate/product_docs/source/asset-management/manage-software-license.rst

 umbrella term compliance management.
 It is a set of pre-agreed upon conditions related to the usage of a Software.

-{Product} tracks all the Software that is installed on various Hardware Assets, and the process helps in compliance management.
-Currently, {Product} supports the generation of notifications upon nine types of violations.
+Flotomate tracks all the Software that is installed on various Hardware Assets, and the process helps in compliance management.
+Currently, Flotomate supports the generation of notifications upon nine types of violations.

-There is a separate thread in {Product} that checks all Licensed Software and their installation instances against specific parameters;
+There is a separate thread in Flotomate that checks all Licensed Software and their installation instances against specific parameters;
 those parameters are as follows: